eddy1987/sysadmin-assignment/README.md

 * A [Dockerfile](./Dockerfile) to build the docker image for the assignment.
 * A [Makefile](./Makefile) to be used to execute all the necessary steps of the assignment.
-* A [ldap](./ldap/) directory with LDIF file to be used as a sample.
+* A [ldap](./ldap/) directory with an LDIF file to be used as a sample.

-The `Dockerfile` is based on the OpenLDAP image, with all the necessary commands to used during this exercise.
+The `Dockerfile` is based on the OpenLDAP image, with all the necessary commands to be used during this exercise.

 There's also a `Makefile` for reference with a target that executes the two LDIF files as an example.
 We also have included an empty `run` target, which is the default one for the `make` utility.

 ### What we expect

-We expect that you add more targets for all steps of your solution to trigger them in the correct order from the `run` target.
+We expect you to add more targets for all steps of your solution to trigger them in the correct order from the `run` target.
 It means that once executed, LDAP is configured in the right way.

 ### How we will validate your solution